rks101/eglinux/README.md

 ```

 If you want a newly added directory to be searched first in the path, add the new directory first and then append the existing contents of the path variable.
 Use "which" command to locate the first binary or built-in util being referenced.

+For Java, classpath to locate classes and for libraries LD_LIBRRAY_PATH are other famous path variables used by developers.

 ----